WHAT'S ON IN PARIS

 Grape-picking in Montmartre!

-Then there’s the Montmartre Wine Festival on the Place du Tertre in
+Don't miss the Montmartre Wine Festival on the Place du Tertre in early

 Prix de l'Arc de Triomphe

-race and attracts thoroughbreds and racing enthusiasts from all over the
+attracts thoroughbreds and racing enthusiasts from all over the world.
+Held on

 White Night / Nuit Blanche